-- Pending intellectual property applications may not be approved or may take longer than we expect to result in approval in one or more of the countries in which we operate. - The Licensor's intellectual property rights may not provide meaningful protection. - Other companies may challenge the validity or extent of the Licensor's patents and other proprietary intellectual property rights through litigation, oppositions and other proceedings.
-These proceedings can be protracted as well as unpredictable. - Other companies may have independently developed (or may in the future independently develop) similar or alternative technologies, may duplicate the Licensor's technologies or may design their technologies around the Licensor's technologies. - Enforcement of intellectual poperty rights is complex, uncertain and expensive, and may be subject to lengthy delays.
-In the event we obtain the right to control any such action under the License Agreement, our ability to enforce our intellectual property protection could be limited by our financial resources. - The other risks described in "-Risks Related to Our Intellectual Property."
+- pending intellectual property applications may not be approved or may take longer than expected to result in approval in one or more of the countries in which we operate; - the Licensor's intellectual property rights may not provide meaningful protection; - other companies may challenge the validity or extent of the Licensor's patents and other proprietary intellectual property rights through litigation, oppositions and other proceedings.
+These proceedings can be protracted as well as unpredictable; - other companies may have independently developed (or may in the future independently develop) similar or alternative technologies, may duplicate the Licensor's technologies or may design their technologies around the Licensor's technologies; - enforcement of intellectual property rights is complex, uncertain and expensive, and may be subject to lengthy delays.
+In the event we take control of any such action under the License Agreement, our ability to enforce our intellectual property protection could be limited by our financial resources; and - the other risks described in "-Risks Related to Our Intellectual Property."

-If any of the Licensor's patents or other intellectual property rights fails to protect the technology licensed by us, it would make it easier for our competitors to offer similar products.
-Any inability on the Licensor's part to adequately protect its intellectual property may have a material adverse effect on our business, financial condition and results of operations.
+If any of the Licensor's patents or other intellectual property rights fail to protect the technology licensed by us, it would make it easier for our competitors to offer similar products.
+Any inability on the Licensor's part (or on our part, in the absence of action by the Licensor) to adequately protect its intellectual property may have a material adverse effect on our business, financial condition and results of operations.